nix-community/dream2nix-pypi-most-popular/README.md

 at the time of writing (July 2024).
 It's mostly an example for demonstration and testing purposes.

-See [buildbot.nix-community.org](https://buildbot.nix-community.org/#/projects/15) for CI results.
+There is a [HTML report](https://nix-community.github.io/dream2nix-pypi-most-popular/) available, offering a quick overview on [buildbot.nix-community.org](https://buildbot.nix-community.org) CI results.